Practical Solutions Built On Decades Of Real-World Industry Experience

-Compassionate Legal Advocacy For Car Accident Victims
+Compassionate Car Accident Attorneys Serving Accident Victims

-An automobile accident is frightening and traumatic for everyone involved.
+An auto accident is frightening and traumatic for everyone involved.
 If you were injured in an accident caused by another motorist, a personal injury lawsuit may be able to help you recover compensation for damages.
 If your driving appeared to cause the accident, you may understandably be worried about how to protect yourself and what to do next.

-What To Do After A Car Accident
+What Should I Do After A Car Accident In Tennessee?

-• Call the police.
-Tennessee law requires motorists to contact law enforcement when a crash results in injury, death or at least $50 in damage.
+2. Call the police: Tennessee law requires motorists to contact law enforcement when a crash results in injury, death or at least $50 in damage.
 The responding officer will create an official report.
-Stick to the facts when telling them what happened.
+In Tennessee, you must also file a report with the Commissioner of Safety within 20 days if an accident results in death, injury or more than $1,500 in property damage.

-How Car Accident Lawsuits Work In Tennessee
+How Do Car Accident Lawsuits Work In Tennessee?

 If you were injured as the direct result of another driver’s negligence, you may be able to recover compensation for: